industrial-robotics/atwork_central_factory_hub/README.md

 This referee box is only a small adaptation of the RoCKIn@Work referee box, which itself is an adaptiation of the RoboCup Logistics League referee box.

-#RoCKIn Instructions

-This README is from the RoCKIn at work central factory hub.

-TODO: A few small things have changed (```llsf-refbox``` to ```refbox```).
-Before public release this should be checked.

 ## Installation
-The RoCKIn Central Factory Hub (CFH) can be installed on most Linux distributions.
+The RoboCup@Work Central Factory Hub (CFH) can be installed on most Linux distributions.
 However, some require dependencies being built from source.
 The currently supported setup is Ubuntu 14.04, with Boost 1.54.
 For other non-supported distributions and setups see Alternative Installation Hints at the end of this readme.

 ### Officially Supported Setup: Ubuntu 14.04, Boost 1.54